 - Availability to work irregular, evening, and weekend hours

 - Position requires travel several times per year

 - Willingness to develop familiarity with national health policy and various health reform efforts

 Salary and benefits

-Excellent benefits package including fully paid family medical, dental, and vision insurance.
+Excellent benefits package including fully-paid family comprehensive medical, dental, and vision insurance; PTO.

-Email your resume along with a cover letter expressing your specific interest in PNHP and a writing sample to firstname.lastname@example.org with the subject line “Communications Specialist Application First Name Last Name.”
+Email your resume along with a cover note expressing your specific interest in PNHP to firstname.lastname@example.org with subject line “Organizer Application First Name Last Name.”
 No calls please.
-Persons of color, women, LGBTQ-identifying persons, and others from underrepresented groups are strongly encouraged to apply.
+Persons of color, women, LGBTQ-identifying persons, and others from underrepresented groups are encouraged to apply.